TheArtificial/theartificial.nl/source/blog/2014-09-15-microcraft.md

 author: hans
 ---

 Minecraft is a ridiculously popular game that blends exploration and creation.
-It would be difficult to overstate its cultural importance, particularly among young players.
+READMORE It would be difficult to overstate its cultural importance, particularly among young players.

 Microsoft has purchased Mojang, the company that develops the game, for $2.5 billion dollars.
 That may sound like a lot, but it's probably well under $25 per (very) active user, which is a bargain compared to Skype or any number of famous acquisitions by Facebook or Google.